 Mortgagee sales represent a risk to both mortgage holders and investors.
-Find out how you can practise due diligence to protect your asset from being possessed by the lender, and if you’re an investor, learn why it's crucial to seek independent advice before going ahead with a purchase.
+Find out how you can practise due diligence to protect your asset from being repossessed by the lender, and if you’re an investor, learn why it's crucial to seek independent advice before going ahead with a purchase.

 An unforeseen event, such as unemployment or an accident, may mean that you’re suddenly unable to meet your mortgage repayments.
-Unfortunately, if you default on your mortgage repayments, this may mean that the lender has the right to possess your property and put it on the market.
+Unfortunately, if you default on your mortgage repayments, this may mean that the lender has the right to repossess your property and put it on the market.
 As a borrower, you need to consider your options if this happens - such as refinancing your home loan or consolidating your debts- to ensure that you can hold onto your property.

 What is a mortgagee in possession?

-A mortgagee in possession occurs when a borrower defaults on their repayments and the lender subsequently takes possession of, and sells, the property.
+A mortgagee-in-possession occurs when a borrower defaults on their repayments and the lender subsequently takes possession of, and sells, the property.

 Whether it’s an illness in the family or a sudden loss of employment, a change in your personal circumstances may mean that you’re unable to service your repayments, which can put you at risk of the mortgagee taking possession of your property and selling it on your behalf.

 How can a lender gain possession of a property?

 If you fail to meet your mortgage repayments as outlined by the mortgage contract, the mortgagee will typically issue a notice identifying that you are in default of the loan, and that you have a certain amount of time to resolve the situation.

 There are several notice requirements that need to be issued by the mortgagee.
 After the expiry of these notices, if possession of the mortgaged property is required, the lender must issue and serve a writ for possession on the debt and seek judgement for possession.